diablo1342/UMD-Course-Finder/README.md

   Example: `CMSC` → all Computer Science courses, `CMSC216` → specific class.

 -  **Search by Professor**
-  Enter a professor’s name to see courses they have taught or are teaching.
+  Enter a professor’s name and the department they teach in to see what classes they are teaching.

 -  **Semester Selection**
   Dropdown menu with different semesters (e.g., *Fall 2025*, *Spring 2024*).